sumedha-jhanji/NETCore/README.md

 ## Add(), Map(), Use(), Run()
 - Add(): The Add() methods are used to register services in the Dependency Injection (DI) container.
 These methods are typically called in the ConfigureServices method in Startup.cs
 - Map():  The Map() methods are used to define how the application routes requests.
-These methods are called in the Configure method in Startup.cs
+These methods are called in the Configure method in Startup.cs.
+This branches the middleware pipleline based on request path.
 - Use(): The Use() methods are used to configure the middleware pipeline.
 These methods are also called in the Configure method in Startup.cs
 - Run(): The Run() method is used to add a terminal middleware delegate to the application's request pipeline.
 This middleware is designed to handle a request and produce a response, without passing the request to any subsequent middleware in the pipeline.
 This middleware is designed to handle a request and produce a response, without passing the request to any subsequent middleware in the pipeline.